dawidwrobel97/chess_champ/README.md

 ## Overview

 Chess Champ is meant to be used as a training app when learning chess.
-It allows the user to enter thier lichess account and the app downloads thier last 10 games.
+It allows the user to enter their, lichess account and the app downloads their, last 10 games.
 It then calculates the biggest mistake the user made in each of these games and gives the user a chance to try and find the best move instead.
 Alternatively if you can't find the best move you can press a button to give out the solution.

 ## How does it work?
 - First, user logs in  with an existing account or creates a new one.